Imagine No Malaria: Strategy

 Imagine No Malaria is a fundraising and advocacy campaign to support a comprehensive, integrated anti-malaria strategy in Africa.
 This program is focused on delivering four key components: prevention, treatment, education, and communications.

 Prevention

-Building on the success of Nothing But Nets, Imagine No Malaria is often thought of as Nets Plus.
-Insecticide-treated mosquito nets are still the best way to prevent malaria, however, other measures like draining standing water where the insects breed, trimming foliage and proper sanitation, are also critical to preventing malaria.
+Imagine No Malaria supports malaria prevention using insecticide-treated mosquito nets, diagnostic testing and medicine, draining standing water, and improving sanitation.

 Treatment

 The United Methodist Church has been working in Africa for more than 160 years.
 The church has the infrastructure of more than 300 clinics and hospitals in Africa to treat many patients.
 The Imagine No Malaria campaign has the goal of getting medicines and diagnostic tests to those hospitals and clinics.

 Education

 The program provides training for local community health workers to educate people on the symptoms and defenses against malaria, as well as educating them about how to use their bed nets.

 Communications

 The program provides education on malaria and information through its vast radio network in Africa.
 The campaign also delivers solar powered and hand-crank radios to African women.